Kellogg107/hello-world/README.md

 # hello-world
 GitHub Practice
-I teach high school physics and started a masters in Computer Science
+I teach high school physics and started a masters in Computer Science at E-Town College